-Dr. Busico Metzger is a Statistical Scientist at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.
+Dr. Busico Metzger is a Biostatistician III at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.
 She is an epidemiologist with extensive experience in analyses of public health data.

 Kristi Busico Metzger, PhD, MPH, is an epidemiologist with 18 years of experience in analyses of public health data.
 She has been an independent consultant with researchers at Center for Injury Research and Prevention (CIRP) since July 2014, collaborating on epidemiological studies and conducting data analyses.
 These projects have included analyses of young driver licensing rates, motor vehicle crash injuries, and concussions in children.